wnzid/PowerBI-Dashboard/README.md

 - Landing page highlighting real-time KPIs, multi-source integration and advanced filtering
 - User registration with hashed passwords and role selection
 - Secure login and session management
+- Roles stored in the database for dynamic role-based access control
+- Activity logging of successful and failed logins and dashboard usage
 - Managerial dashboard with sample charts and Power BI integration placeholders
 - Stakeholder dashboard with welcome page
 - Reporting and help pages